picodotdev/alis/README.md

 Arch Linux Install Script (alis) installs unnatended, automated and customized Arch Linux system.

-For new features, improvements and bugs fill a issue GitHub or make a pull request.
+For new features, improvements and bugs fill an issue in GitHub or make a pull request.

 Please, don't ask for support for this script in Arch Linux forums, first read the [Arch Linux wiki](https://wiki.archlinux.org), the [Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide) and the [General